NREL/ochre_gym/docs/Observations.md

-# OCHRE Gym Observations
+# OCHRE™ Gym Observations

-The OCHRE Gym observation space is highly customizable to allow users to focus on the most relevant information for their use case.
-The core set of observations are those provided by the OCHRE building simulator.
-The OCHRE building simulator records a large number of state variables for the Dwelling---the exact number of variables returned in the OCHRE control result depends on the Dwelling `verbosity` (default = 7, which we do not recommend changing).
+The OCHRE™ Gym observation space is highly customizable to allow users to focus on the most relevant information for their use case.
+The core set of observations are those provided by the OCHRE™ building simulator.
+The OCHRE™ building simulator records a large number of state variables for the Dwelling---the exact number of variables returned in the OCHRE™ control result depends on the Dwelling `verbosity` (default = 7, which we do not recommend changing).

 The observation space can be configured in the following ways:

 - Choose a vector or dictionary space
-- Use all or a predefined reduced subset of OCHRE Dwelling state variables
+- Use all or a predefined reduced subset of OCHRE™ Dwelling state variables
-- Override the observation space to use only a subset of the OCHRE Dwelling state variables by specifying a list of keys
+- Override the observation space to use only a subset of the OCHRE™ Dwelling state variables by specifying a list of keys
 - Add timestamp and energy price information to the observation space
 - Add static metadata about the Dwelling to the observation space (e.g., # of bedrooms, square footage, etc.)
 - Add custom values derived from the observation space values by defining the `customize_observation_space_hook` and `customize_observations_from_ochre_hook` methods in a custom `OchreObservationSpaceBaseConfig` class

 Vectorized observations sort the keys alphabetically.

-### OCHRE keys (OCHRE Dwelling verbosity = 7)
+### OCHRE™ keys (OCHRE™ Dwelling verbosity = 7)

 | Name (units) |
 | --- |